ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * the Cryptographic Prover system specification.

 #### **[R120]**
-To ensure a BPI service specification timeline, the BPI service specification MUST include “created” and “updated” timestamps,, and the full history of "updated" timestamps.
+To ensure a BPI service specification timeline, the BPI service specification MUST include “created” and “updated” timestamps, and the full history of "updated" timestamps.

 #### **[R121]**
 After a BPI service endpoint has been discovered by a BPI or BPI Subject, the exact specification of the BPI service endpoint MUST be negotiated between the different BPIs and their BPI Subjects.